JamesYFC/SUSMachine/README.md

         }
     };

-    // Initialize can be called at any time when you're ready -- not just in Awake() stateMachine.Initialize(States.Idle);
+    /// Initialize can be called at any time when you're ready -- not just in Awake().
+    /// By supplying this gameObject into the second parameter,
+    /// the state machine will autmatically Close() when the gameObject is destroyed. stateMachine.Initialize(States.Idle, this.gameObject);
 }

 void OnCollisionEnter(Collision collision)
 {
     stateMachine.TriggerEvent(Events.Attacked);
-}

-void OnDestroy()
-{
-    // Call this when you are done with the state machine -- often this means in OnDestroy() stateMachine.Close();
 }
 ```